Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added safeguard for the `progress` element's `.nano` variant's case with `margin` of `0`.
 Should now behave properly.
 - Added `@supports` statement to help `tooltip` component place itself whenever possible.
 Changed a few of the selectors in `tooltip` to be as specific as needed and work as required.
 - Updated `tooltip` mixin to reflect the above changes.

+## 20170202

+- Added `[role="button"]` selector for elements inside `header`, did not remove any other selectors from component as specifity would be too low if changed.